Assessing Neural Network Robustness via Adversarial Pivotal Tuning

 \section{Introduction}

-Significant progress has been made in developing classifiers that work reliably in a broad range of data distributions~\cite{akhtar2021advances} and which are robust to corruption methods.
-To assess those classifiers, several benchmarks have been proposed.
-A large body of work considers robustness against adversarial $l_p$-bounded pixel-space perturbations.
-Since such perturbations act on raw pixels, they do not result in \emph{semantic manipulations} such as changes in lighting conditions.
+Significant work has been done in developing classifiers that work reliably in a broad range of data distributions~\cite{akhtar2021advances} with the aim of making them robust to corruption methods.
+A substantial part of this work considers robustness against adversarial $l_p$-bounded pixel-space perturbations.
+Since such perturbations act on raw pixels, they do not result in \emph{semantic manipulations} such as changes in lighting conditions or individual object textures.

-Recently, a new generation of models that can generate highly expressive and photorealistic images has gotten much attention, these include DALL-E-2~\cite{dalle2}, RQ-VAE~\cite{lee2022autoregressive}, Stable-Diffusion~\cite{rombach2021highresolution}, among others.
-In particular, these models can be used to manipulate existing images with a high degree of detail and expressivity.
-In the context of neural network robustness, a recent line of work considers the ability to use generative models to generate class-preserving semantic adversarial manipulations~\cite{song2018constructing, xu2020towards, poursaeed2021robustness, gowal2020achieving}, overcoming the limitations of the abovementioned pixel-space perturbations.
-However, such manipulations are often restricted to specific style or color changes.
-While such manipulations are challenging, they fall short of covering the entire space of possible class-preserving semantic manipulations.
+Recently, a new generation of models has gotten much attention for their ability to generate highly expressive and photorealistic images.
+Models such as DALL$\cdot$E 2~\cite{dalle2}, RQ-VAE~\cite{lee2022autoregressive} and Stable-Diffusion~\cite{rombach2021highresolution} are capable of manipulating existing images with a high degree of detail and expressivity.
+In the context of neural network robustness, recent work has made use of these generative models to generate class-preserving semantic adversarial manipulations~\cite{song2018constructing, xu2020towards, poursaeed2021robustness, gowal2020achieving}, overcoming some of the limitations of the abovementioned pixel-space perturbations.
+However, these models are mainly constrained to specific styles or color changes.
+While the manipulations have proven important to assessing and improving robustness, they fall short of covering the entire space of possible class-preserving semantic manipulations.

-In this paper, we aim to address this shortcoming by asking the following research question: can we leverage the full expressive power of a pretrained image generator to perform more general, highly detailed, photorealistic image manipulations for assessing the robustness of image classifiers?
-Given a pretrained classifier $C$ and a pretrained generator $G$, we wish to perform manipulations on a given set of images such that: (i) the resulting images are within the original dataset distribution, (ii) the manipulations are class-preserving, (iii) they fool the target classifier $C$, and (iv) they are highly expressive, i.e., the full capacity of the generator $G$ is used to perform such manipulations.
+In this work, we aim to address this shortcoming by asking the following question: How can we leverage the full expressive power of a pretrained image generator to perform more general, highly detailed, photorealistic image manipulations for assessing the robustness of image classifiers?
+Given a pretrained classifier $C$ and a pretrained generator $G$, we wish to perform manipulations on a given set of images such that: (i) the resulting images are within the original dataset distribution, (ii) the manipulations are class-preserving, (iii) they fool the target classifier $C$, and (iv) they are highly expressive, i.e., the full capacity of the generator $G$ is leveraged.